"A collaboration between some of the top biomedical researchers in the UK may be making progress towards finding a cure for HIV.

-COMPLERA is a fixed-dose combination of antiviral drugs emtricitabine, rilpivirine and tenofovir disoproxil fumarate [See Microbiology].
+COMPLERA is a fixed-dose combination of the antiretroviral drugs emtricitabine, rilpivirine and tenofovir disoproxil fumarate [See Microbiology].

 Effects on Electrocardiogram